What is a pocket listing?

 On the con side, not exposing the listing to the public market means not generating any competition.
 Less competition means the buyer who’s bidding on your house has no incentive to get aggressive on their offer price.
 Therefore, you won’t have the best chance to get a great price on your house.

 On our team, even if we have a buyer that’s perfect for one of our seller’s properties, we still suggest to that seller that it might be a good idea to expose that property to the public market before allowing the buyer to make an offer on it.
 By widening the number of potential buyers, you increase your odds of getting the best possible price for your home.

-If you have any other questions about staging your home in order to sell for top dollar, give me a call or send me an email.
-I would be happy to help you!
+If you have any questions about this topic or have a topic in mind you’d like to see me discuss in a future video, please feel free to give me a call or send me an email.
+I’d be happy to help you.